 Palm Olein Oil (or Palm Oil) is often the primary fat (the first fat listed in the fat blend on the list of ingredients).
 This is because palm olein oil provides a large amount of the fatty acid, palmitic acid, just like breast milk fat.
 Despite it being so common, palm olein oil is a bit controversial.
 This is because the way that palmitic acid is incorporated into palm oil fat molecules is different than the way it is incorporated into breast milk fat molecules (1).
 (See nerd side-bar if you want more detail).
 The end result of this difference is that palmitic acid from breast milk is absorbed much better than the palmitic acid from palm olein oil.

 And that unabsorbed palmitic acid from formula does not play very nicely in babies’ intestines.
 Free palmitic acid can form insoluble calcium soaps in the intestine.
 Translation: this unabsorbed fatty acid reacts in the intestine in a way that binds calcium.
-This keeps the calcium from being absorbed (it is pooped out along with all that extra palmitic acid).
+This keeps the both the calcium and the fatty acid from being absorbed (and both are pooped right out).

 These soaps aren’t dangerous.
 But I do think they can be bothersome to certain sensitive little intestines …. which is why I’m bothering to tell you about it.
 In fact, there has been some research to show that babies who drink formulas without palm oil have softer stools in the fist 6 months (1.5).
 That is something worth thinking about if constipation is your major concern.
 Check out the nerd sidebar and Happy Hour video (below) I made about Palm Oil if you want some more sciency-details about Palm Oil digestion.

 Fatty acids in formula are assembled in a structure called a triglyceride (yeah, just like in your blood).
 Think a fork shape with the 3-prongs being 3 individual fatty acids.
 In breast milk, palmitic acid is usually on the middle prong.
 In formula that uses palm oil, palmitic acid is usually on one or both of the outer prongs.
-The outer prong is usually cleaved off in the intestine leaving that fatty acid floating around “free”.
+The outer prong is usually chopped off in the intestine leaving that fatty acid floating around “free”.
 This is why palm-oil-containing formulas can cause “soaps” in the intestine but breast milk doesn’t, even though they both provide baby with a good amount of palmitic acid.
-Kabrita (who makes Toddler formula) has an article about this with some really nice images that provide a good visual.

 Several well-conducted studies have shown for a fact that infants who consume baby formulas with fat blends made primarily from palm olein oil absorb less fat, and less calcium from their formula (1, 2-6).
 On average, babies consuming formula made with palm olein oil absorb 40% of the calcium in their formula vs babies who consume formula without palm olein oil.
 They absorb roughly 55% of the calcium (1, 6, 7).
 This is compared to breastfed babies who absorb 60% of their calcium (8)!